lucask42/10PRINT.js/README.md

 ```

 # Making it look good
-The output of this program may looks better if you can change your font.
+The output of this program may look better if you can change your font.
 In
 my terminal it looked best when I chose the font Futura, though there were
 several almost identical choices.